PreviousVOD/NextVOD_Meta/FDMA.md

 ### Instruction Memory(IMEM)
 The instruction memory mapped in the FDMA space is unique, the upper 8 bits of each 32bit word is always zero.
-Values written to the MSB will read out as 0, resulting the actual IMEM size is 12kB.
+Values written to the MSB will be ignored, resulting the actual IMEM size is 12kB.

 ### Data Memory(DMEM)
 The 8kB data memory is mapped at 0x8000, which can be accessed by both SLIM and the SH4-300 core.